OHSU-OCTRI/authentication-lib/authentication_ui_bootstrap5/README.md

 ### Dependencies

-This package depends on `spring-boot-starter-mustache` and WebJars for Bootstrap 5, jQuery 3, jQuery UI, DataTables, and Font Awesome.
-These packages should be provided by your application or transitively via `authentication_lib`.
-See [`pom.xml`](./pom.xml) for details.
+This package depends on WebJars for Bootstrap 5, jQuery 3, jQuery UI, DataTables, and Font Awesome - which are provided as transitive dependencies of [common-lib](https://github.com/OHSU-OCTRI/common-lib).
+It also dependes on `spring-boot-starter-mustache` which, alongside common-lib, should be included as transitive dependencies of [`authentication_lib`](../authentication_lib/pom.xml).

 ### Templates and Assets